Camps Bay Retreat in Cape Town is a quiet and peaceful guest house...

 Drinks included: Drinks are not included at Camps Bay Retreat.

-Beach holidays: Camps Bay Retreat is set in a quiet location, away from the hustle and bustle of Camps Bay, but within a short walk of three stunning beaches – Glen Beach, Camps Bay and Clifton.
-Beside this, it has three outdoor swimming pools, so you are spoilt for choice.See more ideas for Beach holidays in South Africa
+Beach holidays: Camps Bay Retreat is set within a short walk of three stunning beaches – Glen Beach, Camps Bay & Clifton.
+Beside this, it has three outdoor swimming pools, so you are spoilt for choice to create a best beach holiday experience.See more ideas for Beach holidays in South Africa

 Attitude towards children: Children 12 years and older are welcome at Camps Bay Retreat.